FraunhoferISST/DSC-Camel-Instance/CONTRIBUTING.md

 ## Branches

-This repository has a `master` branch, into which all changes from other branches are merged and where release versions are tagged.
+This repository has a `main` branch, into which all changes from other branches are merged and where release versions are tagged.

 After creating an issue yourself or if you want to address an existing issue, you have to create a branch with a unique number and name that assigns it to an issue.
 Therefore, follow the guidelines at https://deepsource.io/blog/git-branch-naming-conventions/.
 After your changes, update the `README.md`, Wiki, and `CHANGELOG.md` with necessary details.
-Then, create a pull request and note that **committing to the master is not allowed**.
+Then, create a pull request and note that **committing to the main branch is not allowed**.
 Please use the feature `linked issues` to link issues and pull requests.

 ## Commits